Sequoia Financial Advisors LLC Purchases 5,624 Shares of Schwab US Small-Cap ETF (NYSEARCA:SCHA)

 Sequoia Financial Advisors LLC raised its position in shares of Schwab US Small-Cap ETF (NYSEARCA:SCHA – Free Report) by 2.5% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 229,178 shares of the company’s stock after purchasing an additional 5,624 shares during the quarter.
 Sequoia Financial Advisors LLC owned 0.07% of Schwab US Small-Cap ETF worth $10,826,000 as of its most recent SEC filing.

 A number of other large investors have also made changes to their positions in SCHA.
 Ironwood Wealth Management LLC. grew its stake in shares of Schwab US Small-Cap ETF by 92.3% during the 1st quarter.
 Ironwood Wealth Management LLC. now owns 23,217 shares of the company’s stock valued at $1,100,000 after purchasing an additional 11,144 shares during the period.
 Retirement Income Solutions Inc grew its stake in shares of Schwab US Small-Cap ETF by 100.0% during the 1st quarter.
 Retirement Income Solutions Inc now owns 4,598 shares of the company’s stock valued at $218,000 after acquiring an additional 2,299 shares during the period.
-JPMorgan Chase & Co. lifted its holdings in Schwab US Small-Cap ETF by 604.7% in the 1st quarter.
-JPMorgan Chase & Co. now owns 8,562 shares of the company’s stock worth $405,000 after purchasing an additional 7,347 shares in the last quarter.
-Raymond James & Associates lifted its holdings in Schwab US Small-Cap ETF by 111.9% in the 1st quarter.
-Raymond James & Associates now owns 84,931 shares of the company’s stock worth $4,022,000 after purchasing an additional 44,845 shares in the last quarter.
-Finally, Bank of New York Mellon Corp lifted its holdings in Schwab US Small-Cap ETF by 121.2% in the 1st quarter.
-Bank of New York Mellon Corp now owns 11,193 shares of the company’s stock worth $530,000 after purchasing an additional 6,132 shares in the last quarter.
+JPMorgan Chase & Co. grew its stake in shares of Schwab US Small-Cap ETF by 604.7% during the 1st quarter.
+JPMorgan Chase & Co. now owns 8,562 shares of the company’s stock valued at $405,000 after acquiring an additional 7,347 shares during the period.
+Raymond James & Associates grew its stake in shares of Schwab US Small-Cap ETF by 111.9% during the 1st quarter.
+Raymond James & Associates now owns 84,931 shares of the company’s stock valued at $4,022,000 after acquiring an additional 44,845 shares during the period.
+Finally, Bank of New York Mellon Corp grew its stake in shares of Schwab US Small-Cap ETF by 121.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 11,193 shares of the company’s stock valued at $530,000 after acquiring an additional 6,132 shares during the period.

 About Schwab US Small-Cap ETF